dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-and-input-components.md

 ## Large form payloads and the SignalR message size limit

-*This section only applies to Blazor Server apps and hosted Blazor WebAssembly solutions that implement SignalR.*
+*This section only applies to Blazor Web Apps, Blazor Server apps, and hosted Blazor WebAssembly solutions that implement SignalR.*

 :::moniker range=">= aspnetcore-6.0"